da-wen/StopWatch/README.md

 =========

 simple, not complex stopwatch.
-Measure you applications on time taken base and memory usage.
+Measure your applications based on time taken and memory usage.

 Usage